suvie-eng/backend-challenge/README.md

 # Suvie Date Adjusting Challenge
 At Suvie we delivery meals to our customers on a weekly schedule.
-For your technical challenge we would like you to implement a feature to allow a customer to change their weekly delivery schedule through an API endpoint you will implement.The application should fulfill the requirements below.
+For your technical challenge we would like you to implement a feature to allow a customer to change their weekly delivery schedule through an API endpoint you will implement.
+The application should fulfill the requirements below.
 The source code must be placed in a public repo on GitHub.
 The application should be deployable on Heroku.

 Setup
 - Please run `rails db:setup` to create DB, run migrations, and seeds.